 Thanks to the rise of the knowledge economy, the nature of work is morphing at warp speed to embrace new skills, services and functions as well as new combinations of more established skills.
 To illustrate this phenomenon I’ve selected ten job titles that came into fashion in the last twenty years but already seem to be disappearing.

-Web Master: In the early days of the Internet, the web master was a jack (or jill) of all trades, keeping the system running, maintaining data communications channels, designing pages, writing text, taking pictures and answering email feedback.
+Web Master: In the early days of the Internet, the web master was a jack (or Jill) of all trades, keeping the system running, maintaining data communications channels, designing pages, writing text, taking pictures and answering email feedback.
 Today the nearest equivalent role tends to have a broad range of definitions, but they all involve some degree of responsibility for running and developing web operations.
-Sometimes the job involves managing content, but more frequently a new breed of specialist handles this.
+Sometimes the job involves managing content, but more often a new breed of specialist handles this.

 Content Producer: It didn’t take web career paths long to bifurcate.
 While the web master did everything, the content producer concentrated on words and pictures.
 This mainly involved writing and commissioning editorial, but it also included responsibility for finding pictures and other artwork as well as overseeing page designs.
 For a while the content producer was to web media what an editor is to a newspaper.

-Evangelist: Apple Computer started employing evangelists in the mid-1980s as a way of rallying the faithful and keeping waiverers on board during the competitive onslaught from Microsoft and Intel-based products.
+Evangelist: Apple Computer started employing evangelists in the mid-1980s as a way of rallying the faithful and keeping waverers on board during the competitive onslaught from Microsoft and Intel-based products.
 Their job was to ‘spread the good news’ by communicating with specialist communities such as designers, developers and other interest groups.
-Today a wide number of companies still employ people with this job title but it seems to be on its way out.
+Today a wide number of companies still use people with this job title but it seems to be on its way out.
 In some respects evangelism is similar to public relations, but it tends to work more on a one-to-one basis and there’s often an educative element involved.
-Some companies employ Advocates to do similar work.
+Some companies use Advocates to do similar work.

 Web Cam Performer: Ok, this one is a rather small niche, but for a short time before and after the dotcom boom there were people who earn a crust by living their lives in front of a web cam.
 In many cases it’s just a thinly veiled form of pornography, but some were genuine artists.
 You don’t see them around any more though.